PreshitaDave/BF528-Individual-Project/README.md

 The programmer folder contains the script:

 1. program.R: Preprocesses the UMI Counts Matrix and saves the rds object with cluster information.

+Analyst:

+analyst.R: This script analyses and identifies marker genes for clusters that were created.